saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/hdbnewcon2.jpg">

 Note that you are logged in as a System user as this is a demo exercise.
 It is a best practice to use it only to create users with less privileges and then deactivate the System user.
-Please go to help.sap.com and search on "SAP HANA Security" for more information on these topics.
+Please go to [help.sap.com](https://help.sap.com/viewer/search?q=SAP%20HANA%20Security%20Guide) and search on "SAP HANA Security Guide" for more information on these topics.

-Also note that we are not providing direct links to help.sap.com pages in this exercise as those urls are subject to change.
+Also note that we are not providing direct links to help.sap.com pages in this exercise as the final direct urls are subject to change.
+Sorry about that.

 You have now completed the step "Logging into HANA as an Admin User".